 Why estimated costs and not a fixed cost with the proposal template

-The client needs to know this is an estimation; not a fixed quote.
+The client needs to know this is an estimation based on our hourly; not a fixed price.

 What is designed can impact on what is developed and I have communicate this.